There was an error with your log in

 • 6-day Shenandoah National Park hiking tour

-• Accommodation: 5 nights in Shenandoah National Park Lodges with rooms based on double occupancy
+• Accommodation for 5 nights in Shenandoah National Park Lodges (double occupancy)

-• All meals: From dinner on Day 1 to breakfast on Day 6
+• All meals, from dinner on Day 1 through breakfast on Day 6

 • All transportation during the trip, starting and ending at Dulles Airport (IAD)